Successful machining trials for full-size radial plates

 The side radial plate completed by CNIM in Toulon, France.
 Photo courtesy of CNIM.

-Good news for the TF Coil team at the European Domestic Energy Fusion for Energy (F4E): The two companies assigned to the manufacturing of the full-size radial plate prototypes
+Good news for the toroidal field coil team at the European Domestic Energy Fusion for Energy (F4E): the two companies assigned to the manufacturing of the full-size radial plate prototypes

 , CNIM and SIMIC, have reported the successful completion of the machining for one side and one regular radial plate.

 ITER Director-General Osamu Motojima (with Alessandro Bonito-Oliva to his right) inspecting the prototype at CNIM in Toulon.